wp-oop/plugin-boilerplate/README.md

 If you use PHPStorm, you can use the [composer integration][], as the project is already configured for this.

+_Note_: If PHPStorm does not automatically assign a PHP interpreter for Composer, set it to use the "Build" interpreter.
+All build tasks, including dep installation, must be run inside the `build` service, which corresponds to that interpreter.

 **Do not run `composer update` for the modules' `composer.json` file!**
 All Composer operations must be performed on the root package's `composer.json` file.